-Moreton Bay is a gem in Brisbane neighbourhood.
-It feels incredible to have such an exotic natural place near the city.
+Moreton Bay is a gem just near Brisbane.
+It feels incredible to have such an exotic natural place near a major city.
 And there are so many places to explore in the 300 square kilometres of Moreton Bay that you will never get bored of it.
-A weekend sailing Moreton Bay is an excellent way to escape from the city, maybe one of the best.
+A weekend sailing Moreton Bay is an excellent way – if not the best – to escape from the city and visit beautiful islands near Brisbane.

 Is sailing Moreton Bay better than sailing the famous Whitsundays Islands or Sydney Harbour?

 If you are touring Australia and your time is limited, these last two are bucket list items not to miss in Australia.
-But with some of the World’s biggest sand islands nearby (Moreton Island and Stradbroke Island), sailing Moreton Bay is a unique sailing trip in Australia, so it is worth doing them all.
+But with some of the World’s biggest sand islands nearby (Moreton Island – Mulgumpin and Stradbroke Island – Minjerribah), sailing Moreton Bay is a unique sailing trip in Australia, so it is worth doing them all.

 The great thing about Moreton Bay is that it is worth exploring it on land too so if you have to pick only one sailing adventure in Australia, I recommend the Whitsundays.
 And instead of sailing, you can catch a ferry to one of the Moreton Bay islands.

 Who can go on an adventure sailing Moreton Bay?